Matthew Bannister (musician): Musical career

 Bannister had a stint as a teenager in the late 1970s playing rhythm guitar in working men's clubs and other unlicensed venues with Gavin Keen (lead guitar), Graeme Dooley (drums) and Spike Quinn (bass) in the 1960s covers band Feedback.
 In 1980, while he was a student at the University of Otago in Dunedin, he co-founded the band Sneaky Feelings, for which he was a vocalist, lead guitarist, and songwriter.

 "Husband House", a song written and sung by Bannister, was recorded in 1985.
 It was released as a single and included on Take Sides later that year.
 A mid-tempo ballad, it was later called Sneaky Feelings's "career highpoint" by Flying Nun founder Roger Shepherd.
 The song spent 7 weeks in the national top 40, peaking at #16.

-After the Sneaky Feelings dissolved in 1989, Bannister formed Dribbling Darts and worked as a journalist and reviewer.
+After Sneaky Feelings dissolved in 1989, Bannister formed Dribbling Darts of Love and worked as a journalist and reviewer.
 Both bands had music released on the Flying Nun record label.
 He has also worked briefly with The Mutton Birds.

 He released a solo album, Moth, in 2007 as One Man Bannister.
 In 2008 he released an album with The Weather called Aroha Ave, and in 2011 a self-titled album with The Changing Same.
 The next two One Man Bannister albums, Evolver (2013) and Rubber Solo (2019) are re-recordings of entire Beatles albums (Revolver and Rubber Soul respectively).

 As Matthew Bannister, rather than One Man Bannister, he released The Dark Backward in 2025.
 Most songs on this album revolved around the concept of time.